Gerd Bohner

 From 2007 to 2011, I served as founding editor-in-chief and later associate editor of the journal Social Psychology.

-Currently (January 2015 to December 2017), I am associate editor of the European Journal of Social Psychology.
+From 2015 to 2017, I was associate editor of the European Journal of Social Psychology.

 Primary Interests: